Chapter 1 : Lucy in the Sky with Diamonds

 “It might just be that you’re a terrible cynic?”

 He is watching her, some intense emotion in his eyes that she can’t make out.
-At the moment she cannot do anything but stare back and raise an eyebrow,
+At the moment she can't do anything but stare back and raise an eyebrow.

 “Me?
 I’m just trying to be rational.”